whhxp/electric_machine_topology_optimization/index.md

 The optimization of electrical machines is a promising area in engineering (from electric traction to renewable energy conversion), where weight reduction, as well as performance improvement in both torque and efficiency are the major concerns.

-Some studies had reported the success of increment in the performance of motors by using magnetic field analysis and optimization methods [1]–[4]
+Some studies had reported the success of increment in the performance of motors by using magnetic field analysis and optimization methods.

-In those analyses, the outline of the optimized shape is given in advance, then specified parameters are determined by using a parametric analysis or conventional optimization method.
-If an optimization method using a system which turns materials into different number of shapes in a design domain, is used, there is a possibility that a new magnetic circuit is discovered, because it is not necessary to set design variables in advance.

-There are many papers concerning on
 >There are many papers concerning this technique.
 The dipole magnet is optimized by putting dipole conductors [5].
 A simple magnetic device was designed by optimizing the material distribution [6].